ahenkroyawosei/ahenkroyawosei/README.md

 ---

 ## ✨ Personal Note
 I am motivated by roles where security, reliability, and continuous improvement matter.
-I enjoy working in environments that value learning, collaboration, and doing things properly — especially where technology supports critical services and people depend on systems working securely.
+I enjoy working in environments that value learning, collaboration, and doing things properly, especially where technology supports critical services and people depend on systems working securely.